Table of Contents

 - Dining Options: searching for decent restaurants.
 Check out the available possibilities by visiting the website.
 The park contains fifty-two picnic areas.

-- Get the Yellowstone GyPSy Guide Tour App before you arrive in the park.
+- Get the Yellowstone NPS Tour app before you arrive in the park.

 West Thumb Geyser Basin is a must-see destination for anyone visiting Yellowstone National Park.
 The geysers are enchanting and beautiful hydrothermal areas.
 It offers a special perspective on the geological forces that shape the landscape of the park.
 It provides visitors with an opportunity to experience the power and beauty of nature up close.

 The West Thumb can be a quiet reprieve in the early morning, so be sure to arrive early and enjoy the boardwalk and take one or both of the hikes.
-The geysers are worth the short stop-my hoping is you enjoy the basin as much as we did!
+The geysers are worth the short stop.
+My hope is that you enjoy the basin as much as we did!

 Have you had a chance to see the West Thumb Geyser Basin?
 If so, what did you think, share a comment below with your favorite geyser or story!